 In this case, the woman who was driving the company car testified that she had felt funny just before the accident, and felt herself black out for a second, before regaining consciousness, only to black out again.
 Her next conscious memory, as she claimed, was of the paramedics arriving at the scene of the accident, and helping her out of her car.
 Her coworker and passenger testified that he had tried to stop their car from hitting the car in front of them at the red light, but he could not reach the brake pedal due to the restraints of his seat belt.
 He told the judges that no more than 15 seconds had passed from the time the driver admitted to feeling unusual to the time they hit the other car.

 Car accident attorneys in Florida say that the testimony of a doctor or board-certified neurologist is extremely helpful in determining who is to blame for an accident in these medical situations.
 At the driver’s trial, a neurologist testified that the driver could not have anticipated the black out, and labelled the sudden attack a “cryptogenic seizure”—which is a seizure that does not have a known cause.
 The driver of the first car at the stop light also testified that she was aware that the driver of the company car had suffered a seizure, and went to help her before the paramedics arrived.

-At the Law Offices of David I Fuchs, our personal injury attorneys anticipate that the appellate court’s decision will have bearing on more car accident cases down the road, and urge drivers to be aware of any change in feeling or unexpected dizziness, headaches, or brief black outs before and while driving.
+At David I. Fuchs, Injury & Accident Lawyers, P.A., our personal injury attorneys anticipate that the appellate court’s decision will have bearing on more car accident cases down the road, and urge drivers to be aware of any change in feeling or unexpected dizziness, headaches, or brief black outs before and while driving.
 Contact David Fuchs if you have a question about car accidents and liability.